SakibAbsar/Security-Operations-and-Monitoring-Framework/README.md

-# IT Security Operations and Monitoring Framework
+# Security Operations and Monitoring Framework

 ## Overview
 This project simulates an IT Security Operations framework that includes vulnerability scanning, log monitoring, intrusion detection, and incident response.
 It provides a toolkit to simulate the operations of a Security Operations Center (SOC).